See memorials in Uvalde and across Texas that honor victims of Robb Elementary shooting

 The Uvalde Love Project was founded by Austin art therapist Wanda Montemayor, fellow Austin art therapists and teachers from Uvalde.
 The project was designed to bring the healing community closer together after the tragedy, in what Montemayor and her team hoped would aid in the grieving process.
 Thousands of volunteers contributed handmade tiles to the project.

-"That personal connection and that feeling of safety is where the healing begins, and it's the collectiveness," Montemayor told American-Statesman reporter Hannah Ortega.
+"That personal connection and that feeling of safety is where the healing begins, and it's the collectiveness," Montemayor told the American-Statesman.
 "It's not that 'I'm alone in these feelings.'
-It's like 'I'm with you and you and you, and we're on the same feeling together' ... not being alone in your head with these feelings."
+It's like 'I'm with you and you and you, and we're on the same feeling together'... not being alone in your head with these feelings."

 21 benches made for victims of Robb Elementary School shooting